syncfusion-content/angular-docs/angular/Chart/Chart-Types.md

 ## Box and Whisker Chart

-To render a Box and Whisker Chart, set the series `type` as **"boxandwhisker"**.Box and Whisker chart requires 2 fields (x and y) to plot a segment.
-The feild y requires n number of data or it contains minimum five values to plot a segment.
+To render a Box and Whisker Chart, set the series `type` as **"boxAndWhisker"**.Box and Whisker chart requires 2 fields (x and y) to plot a segment.
+The field y requires n number of data or it contains minimum five values to plot a segment.

 {% highlight html %}